Support for workers affected by coronavirus (COVID-19)

-If your financial situation has changed due to coronavirus, it makes sense to reduce your expenses wherever possible.
+If your financial situation has changed due to the impacts of COVID-19, it makes sense to reduce your expenses wherever possible.
 Talk to your utility provider or bank to seek help—they may grant payment extensions or allow you to pay in instalments.

-- Residential rent relief and support—From 30 September 2020, the Queensland Government is transitioning back towards normal residential tenancy arrangements.
-Read what measures and protections will remain in place.
+- Residential rent relief and support—Since 30 September 2020, the Queensland Government has been transitioning back towards normal residential tenancy arrangements.
+Read what measures and protections will remain in place, until 30 April 2021.

 - Call your bank—If you need flexibility with finance, loans and debt, talk to your bank sooner rather than later.